 The 2D Child Window also displays a title at the top of the graphic area where the information may be more complete than that in the title bar.
-For example, in the above figure, the 2D Graph title identifies Geometry file name (Demo1441.HyG), the pinion driving tooth flank (Concave-OB), the manufacturing state (Roughing or Finishing) of the pinion and gear, the E-P-G settings of the gear pair, and the pinion RPM (more about this in Chapter 6).
+For example, in the above figure, the 2D Graph title identifies Geometry file name (Demo1441.HyG), the pinion driving tooth flank (Concave-OB), the manufacturing state (Roughing or Finishing) of the pinion and gear, the E-P-G settings of the gear pair, and the pinion RPM.